chiragsakhuja/lc3tools/docs/GRADE.md

    Exemplifies basic memory value verification as well as how to use hooks (subroutine-enter hooks in this case) to guarantee search is O(log n).
 3. `binsearch`: Request name as input and search through binary tree database to return data.
-Exemplifies polling-base I/O verification and how to build infrastructure on top of the LC3Tools API to load the database into LC-3 memory for each test case.
+Exemplifies polling-based I/O verification and how to build infrastructure on top of the LC3Tools API to load the database into LC-3 memory for each test case.
 4. `interrupt`: Endlessly print out prompt and perform basic lower-case